alteryx/react-comms/packages/docs/getting-started/usage.md

 ## Context

 Once you've created your DesignerApi, you will likely want to send updates to and from your custom application.
 You can do this via `React.Context`.
-When you open the dev harness code, you will see a simple example for a button that increments a model count.
-The example looks something like this:
+An example could look something like this:

 ```jsx static
 import React, { useContext } from 'react';